jwoehr/goublu/README.md

 * The Ublu prompt appears on a line by itself in Goublu.
 * Goublu "history" is input line recall and is separate from Ublu's own `history` command.
 * Any Ublu application program output should include a newline as the Goublu output mechanism requires it.
+* This document as displayed on the project page always reflects the current state of the tree and may be in advance of the release version.

 ## Bugs